Projects

 ADOT is interested in evaluating pre- and post-project pavement performance data for ADOT pavement designs.
 This study would examine recent and new ADOT construction projects and rehabilitation projects to verify the reliability, suitability, and acceptability of the results and recommendations provided by AASHTOWare Pavement ME Design 3.0 software for the performance of rigid and flexible pavements on Arizona’s roads.

-The objective of this study is to evaluate the predictive performance results from PaveME compared to the actual pavement performance results on past pavement rehabilitation projects.
+The objective of this study is to evaluate the predictive performance of PaveME relative to actual pavement performance on past pavement rehabilitation projects.

 Reflective Cracking Model for Airport Asphalt Overlay Design (Phase II)